RJWoodhead/FRC3DP/README.md

 [Compendium of Useful Parts](Useful/Useful.md) - a variety of miscellaneous small parts that you may find useful.
 Latest addition is an actively cooled VH-109 radio case.

-[Miscellaneous Stuff](Misc/Misc.md) - Anything else FRC-related that might be useful.
-Currently just a SparkMax Breakout Board.
+[Miscellaneous Electronics](Misc/Misc.md) - Some boards that might be helpful; currently includes a Sparkmax data port breakout board and a Canbus patch panel.

 # File Notes